Zuzana-N/solar-system/solar-system-app/README.md

 # Solar System App

-This app will allow users to see our solar system, learn about the planets and take a quiz.
+This app allows users to see our solar system and take a quiz.
+It will also allow them click on the planets and learn about them.

 ## Stack